Solar keeps Moses connected to buyers

 For 40-year-old fisherman Moses Oluoch, work and life has ‘never felt easier’ since installing pay-as-you-go solar.

-Moses is one of 2 million Kenyans who rely on fishing for their livelihood and together contribute to some 0.5% of the Gross Domestic Product per annum.
-While fishing from Lake Victoria provided his family with a modest income in recent years, Moses was excited by the opportunities that pay-as-you-go solar could offer.
+Moses is one of 2 million Kenyans who rely on fishing for their livelihood and together contribute to some 0.5% of the GDP per annum.
+For years fishing from Lake Victoria has provided his family with a modest income, but Moses knew that pay-as-you-go solar could change his fishing fortunes.

 “I’d wanted to buy a smartphone for years but what was the point in having one if I couldn’t use it properly,” said Moses.